 When to consider giving probiotics to your baby?

-You may want to consider giving probiotics to your baby for the following reasons below.
+You may want to consider giving probiotics to your baby for the following reasons.

 1. Your baby was born via C-section